wp-plugins/white-bracket-theme-options/readme.txt

 4. Option updated
 5. Settings tab
 6. Editing H1 settings
+7. Google Analytics

 == Changelog ==

+= 1.3.2 =
+* Added the ability to add Google Analytics to every page on a website.
+* Removed the !important statement off the generated css as it was being applied to items such as menu items, which is not the intention.
+The main idea is the adjust the site content.

 = 1.3.1 =
 * Automatically add 'px' to generated css, if it hasn't been specified